joshbegley/nyt-latest/previous.md

 **How Kodai Senga learned to distill more data into a better scouting report**\
-`Learning how to incorporate all the information available to him in the U.S. has been critical to Senga’s success.`\
+`Learning how to incorporate all the information available to him in the U.S. has been critical to Senga's success.`\
 https://nytimes.com/athletic/6354694/2025/05/13/mets-kodai-senga-scouting-report/

 **Mikael Granlund records hat trick in Game 4, Stars extend Jets' road woes: Takeaways**\